Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Simulation Results

 \subsection{System Level Simulations}

 The device and circuit behavioral models were used to simulate an SNN for digit recognition problems.
-The input images (28 x 28 pixels) used for training was taken from the MNIST dataset \cite{lecun1998gradient}.
+The input images ($28 \times 28$ pixels) used for training was taken from the MNIST dataset \cite{lecun1998gradient}.
 The images were rate encoded and an array of 100 excitatory neurons was used to simulate the self-learning functionality of synapses in SNNs.
 Fig. \ref{fig:training} (a) demonstrates the SNN topology used for the recognition problem arranged in a crossbar array fashion.
-Synapses are present at each crosspoint and can be programmed depending on the temporal spiking patterns of the pre- and post-neuron.
+Synapses present at the crosspoints joining the inputs to the excitatory neurons can be programmed depending on the temporal spiking patterns of the pre- and post-neuron.
 Note that a synapse is absent at the crosspoint joining the excitatory to the inhibitory neuron.
+Inhibitory neurons are exactly similar to the excitatory neurons except that the output voltage spikes are negative.

-Fig. \ref{fig:training} (b)-(c) depicts synapse weights plotted in 28 x 28 fashion (same as input images) for each of the 100 neurons used for the recognition purpose.
+Fig. \ref{fig:training} (b)-(c) depicts synapse weights plotted in $28 \times 28$ array (same as input images) for each of the 100 neurons used for the recognition purpose.
 Initially all the weights are random.
 However, as learning progresses the synapses of each neuron start learning generic representations of the various digits.
 Thus a particular neuron becomes more sensitive to the digit whose generic representation is being stored in its synapse weights since it will fire more if input spike trains are received at the pixel locations corresponding to high synaptic weights.
 The various system level simulation parameters have been outlined in Table \ref{table_2}.
+The parameters were tuned to achieve learning ability in the synapses.
 The units of the time constants are with respect to the duration of each timestep in the simulation.
 For this work, the circuits were designed to operate in $\sim \mu s$ time scale as mentioned before.
 It is worth noting here that the manner in which the time constants and other parameters can be tuned in the circuit level simulations have been discussed in the previous section.
 The numbers in braces represent the value corresponding to the inhibitory neuron.
-STDP learning was turned off during testing.
-A competitive accuracy of $> 90\%$ was attained by increasing the number of neurons beyond 500 and such behavior has been observed in similar single layer SNNs with lateral inhibition and homeostasis effects \cite{peter2015unsup,querlioz2013immunity}.